 Religious Service: Most services will be held in our newly completed Emerson Community Hall.
 It allows for less formal, more flexible seating of up to 300 people.
 Conversely, our sanctuary is laid out in a way that reflects our Christian heritage, with a stage, or pulpit, at the front and pews where the congregation sits, facing forward.
 This part of our building was built in 1925 and is in a traditional New England church style.

 Typically, the service begins with the ringing of a chime, announcements and a call to celebration by the service leader.
 We then light the chalice, an important symbol in the Unitarian Universalist tradition, and listen to a spoken meditation.
 This is followed by a hymn from the Unitarian Universalist hymnal, accompanied by piano, organ, guest instrumentalists, or our church choir.
-The minister then shares a story with the children of the congregation, who subsequently leave the sanctuary, along with the religious education teachers for their classes.
+The director of religious education or a religious education volunteer then shares a story with the children of the congregation, who subsequently leave the sanctuary, along with the religious education teachers for their classes.

 The service continues with “Personal Joys and Sorrows”, a time for the congregation to share life’s milestones.
 Next, there may be a period of spoken or silent meditation, another hymn, and then the offertory.
 The sermon follows, and then a hymn, a benediction, and music to complete the service.